 Give them an idea of your favourite ways to collaborate and even explain why (if you want to get personal).

 If you’re not interested in collaborating through videos (ie tutorials etc), then simply leave it out.
 Just add your favourite collaboration “options” and away you go.

-So what are you waiting for, getting cracking and get your media kit out there!
+So what are you waiting for, get cracking girlfriend!